 LSPG-IM does not current have the COVID-19 vaccine available but information will be posted on the website as soon as we have it ready to give to our patients.
 In the meantime, please contact your local health department, Walgreens or CVS for possible availability.
 If you are concerned you have contracted COVID-19 or have been exposed please set up a telemed appointment with your provider to discuss evaluation and testing for infection

 PLEASE NOTE WE HAVE RECEIVED A LIMITED SUPLY OF HIGH DOSE FLU (65+).
-FLU CLINIC HOURS ARE TUESDAY AND THURSDAY AFTERNOONS FROM NOON TO 4 PM.
+FLU CLINIC HOURS ARE TUESDAY, WEDNESDAY, AND THURSDAY AFTERNOONS FROM 1 PM TO 4 PM.
 PLEASE CALL 816-554-1918 TO SCHEDULE YOUR APPT.

 Immunizations and Flu Shots

 Immunizations are now available for a variety of viral and bacterial diseases and are directly responsible for the diminished incidence of tetanus, diphtheria, whooping cough (pertussis), pneumococcal pneumonia, bacterial meningitis, shingles and HPV (Human Papillomavirus) which can cause cervical cancer.
 Eradication of most of these diseases is possible when there is a lack of susceptible hosts in the population.
 Therefore it is important for all of us to immunize ourselves, not only for our own protection, but also to further protect others from infections we might otherwise spread.